Justice Dept. announces $3.6B crypto seizure, 2 arrests

 Millions of dollars of the transactions were cashed out through bitcoin ATMs and used to purchase gold and non-fungible tokens as well as more mundane items like Walmart gift cards for personal expenses, prosecutors said.

-Justice Department officials say that though the proliferation of cryptocurrency and virtual currency exchanges represent innovation, the trend has also been accompanied by money laundering, ransomware and other crimes
+Justice Department officials say that though the proliferation of cryptocurrency and virtual currency exchanges represent innovation, the trend has also been accompanied by money laundering, ransomware and other crimes.
+The Justice Department last year announced the formation of the National Cryptocurrency Enforcement Team in recognition of the trend.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP.